-- Some meetings of City Boards, Commissions, and Committees are resuming in June.
+- Some meetings of City Boards, Commissions, and Committees resumed in June.
 Please check the online Events & Meeting calendar for updates: www.lakeoswego.city

 Engineering & Construction

 - The Engineering Department, including the Permit Center, is open by appointment only (closed to walk-in customers).
 Staff continue to be available to assist permit customers via phone and email during regular Permit Center hours.
 All infrastructure construction projects continue to proceed as planned, using social distancing best practices.
 Inspections of all work will be conducted as usual.